fastrgv/Portable-OpenAL-Sound/README.md

 ========================================================
 ## What is so great about this package?

 This package is a non-platform-specific Ada code that compiles & runs on Windows, OSX and Linux.
-It is now used in my two flagship games: AdaGate and AdaVenture (on GitHub, SourceForge, itch.io, GameJolt, IndieDB).
+It is now used in my flagship games: RetroArcade, terminal SliderPuzzles, RufasCube, AdaGate and AdaVenture (on GitHub, SourceForge, itch.io, GameJolt, IndieDB).

 Open source Ada developers are welcome to help improve or extend this app.
 Developer or not, send comments, suggestions or questions to: fastrgv@gmail.com

 ========================================================